mlochbaum/Singeli/doc/interpreter.md

     $ singeli fib.singeli -o /tmp/t.c && gcc /tmp/t.c -o fib && ./fib
     832040

 I put the C file in `/tmp` so I don't have to clean it up later!
 I could do that with the `fib` executable too but it might be nice to be able to run it again without compiling.
 Like here I could run `time ./fib` to see how long it took.
 But it's so fast!
-Here's a version that gets the last nine digits of the *billionth* fibonacci number.
+Here's a version that takes a few seconds because it gets the last nine digits of the *billionth* fibonacci number.
 There's a lot of digits so it would be much harder to keep track of *all* of them!

     include 'skin/c'
     include 'arch/c'
     include 'util/tup'

     fn fib(n:u64) = {
-      f:copy{2,u64} = iota{2}
+      f:copy{2,u32} = iota{2}
       def f1 = tupsel{1, f}
       def next{t} = scan{+, reverse{t}}
       while (n>0) { n = n - 1; f = next{f}; f1 = f1%1e9 }